chjch/LAA4356/tutorials/5-suitability.md

 ## 2. Locate Regions

+After conducting a suitability analysis (obtaining a suitability map), we need to go back to the goal, that is finding suitable sites for a specified land use.
+This process of finding suitable sites (areas) is generally referred to as allocation.
+Fortunately, with recent developments in ArcGIS Pro, we are offered a new tool just for this purpose.

 The [Locate Regions](https://tinyurl.com/6cx7unub) tool identifies the best regions, or groups of contiguous cells, from an input utility (**suitability**) raster that satisfies a specified evaluation criterion and that meet identified